 - Garages, workshops, and outbuildings.

 - New homes, include homes that are defined as "substantially reconstructed," by the Homeowner Protection Act (as per Regulatory Bulletin: Substantially Reconstructed Homes and the Home Owner Protection Act (No. 6)) [PDF, 199 KB] or additions to existing homes.
 An existing space, such as a garage or solarium, being converted into a living space is considered a new addition.
+These homes are required to meet BC Building Code and/or municipal building bylaws.

 Refer to the rebate eligibility terms and conditions [PDF, 67 KB] for a complete list.